seanpm2001/Seanpm2001_WorldDB/README.md

 ###### AFRICA3

-- 2. [AFRICA, note 3] The Peoples Republic of the Congo was a Marxist—Leninist state in the current territory of the Republic of the Congo that existed from 1969, December 31st, until 1992, March 15th.
+- 3. [AFRICA, note 3] The Peoples Republic of the Congo was a Marxist—Leninist state in the current territory of the Republic of the Congo that existed from 1969, December 31st, until 1992, March 15th.
 It was succeeded by the Republic of the Congo.

+###### AFRICA4

+- 4. [AFRICA, note 4] The Mali Empire was a country in Africa that existed from around 1235 CE until 1670 CE, when it was sacked and scorched by the Segou <!--UI !--> Empire.

 </details> <!-- End of African references section !-->